007 MAGAZINE - The World's Foremost James Bond Resource!

 Esquire June 1965 Sean Connery, Luciana Paluzzi and Claudine Auger | Esquire poster

-The Esquire cover image of Sean Connery with three Bond Girls (Claudine Auger, Molly Peters and Mitsouko) and the shots inside of Claudine Auger, Luciana Paluzzi and Mitsouko were taken by renowned Belgian-born photographer Robert Freson (1926- ).
+The Esquire cover image of Sean Connery with three Bond Girls (Claudine Auger, Molly Peters and Mitsouko) was designed by George Lois (1931-2022), and photographed by Timothy Galfas (1924-2013).
+The shots inside of Claudine Auger, Luciana Paluzzi and Mitsouko were taken by renowned Belgian-born photographer Robert Freson (1926- ).
 Seen on the cover (top left) is the British actress and glamour model who played Nurse Patricia Fearing in Thunderball, before her hair was bleached blonde for the role.
 Several of the photographs from the Esquire session were used in other publicity for the film.
-The only other image of Sean Connery released from the Freson shoot, wearing a white tuxedo with a red carnation is often misidentified by picture libraries and the media as being from Goldfinger, as Bond wears a white dinner jacket and accompanying red carnation in the pre-credit sequence of the 1964 film.
+The image of Sean Connery released from the Freson shoot, wearing a white tuxedo with a red carnation is often misidentified by picture libraries and the media as being from Goldfinger, as Bond wears a white dinner jacket and accompanying red carnation in the pre-credit sequence of the 1964 film.
 The photograph (above left) taken by Freson for the Esquire shoot clearly shows Sean Connery sporting his new-style Thunderball hairpiece.
+One of Freson's stills of Sean Connery in the white tuxedo appeared in the 1965 James Bond annual and was correctly captioned as being from Thunderball.
 Also featured in Esquire's Thunderball feature was a full-colour double-page illustration of the underwater battle credited to Wright and Spencer.
 Also in this issue was an article by screenwriter Richard Maibaum titled ‘MY WORD IS HIS BOND: A View from the Back Room’.
 Maibaum would also contribute to the pictorial essay ‘James Bond's Girls’ to the November 1965 issue of PLAYBOY.

 Esquire March 1967

 Twenty months after Esquire had previewed Thunderball, a similar extensive article was published in the March 1967 issue.
 This time titled ‘Killing Off Bond Again’, Esquire announced that the new film You Only Live Twice starts out with James Bond getting killed.
-The provocative front cover showed three unidentified women grieving over the coffin of James Bond.
-The 12-page feature once again showcased the girls, gadgets and set design of the latest James Bond film, with photographs by Brian Duffy (1933-2010), pencil sketches by Michael White, and drawings by Robert Laing (1937- ) and Ken Adam of the sets and ‘Little Nellie’ autogyro.
+The provocative front cover showed three unidentified women grieving over the coffin of James Bond was once again designed by George Lois, and photographed by Timothy Galfas.
+The 12-page feature once again showcased the girls, gadgets and set design of the latest James Bond film, with photographs by Brian Duffy (1933-2010), pencil sketches by Michael White, and drawings by Robert Laing and Ken Adam of the sets and ‘Little Nellie’ autogyro.
 The pre-credit opening sequence is presented as storyboards, and eye-catching colour paintings by Roy Spencer are also showcased in the magazine showing the Volcano interior and helicopter battle.
 Once again, a special poster (40" X 60") was produced by the National Screen Service to be displayed in cinemas ahead of the June 1967 release of You Only Live Twice.

 Esquire March 1967 illustration by Roy Spencer